ltuominen/AP_brainorganization/README.md

-# Brain Organization Analysis Project
+# Antipsychotics and Brain Organization

 This is a repository for the code for a project on antipsychotic medication effects on cortical thickness and the underlying brain organization.